Open Accessibility Menu

 For a rising number of adults, advanced scoliosis—commonly known as a curvature or rotation of the spine—is limiting their activity and causing pain, difficulty breathing and even embarrassment.

-But Orthopaedic Surgeon Matthew C. Lafleur, MD, of North Oaks Orthopaedic Specialty Center shares that there is good news for many of the 6 million Americans who have spine conditions like advanced scoliosis.
+But Orthopedic Surgeon Matthew C. Lafleur, MD, of North Oaks Orthopedic Specialty Center shares that there is good news for many of the 6 million Americans who have spine conditions like advanced scoliosis.
 Although many adults with scoliosis will never need treatment, those who do may benefit from spinal surgery to correct the deformity.

 According to the National Scoliosis Foundation, scoliosis can run in families.
 While people of all ages can develop the condition, it usually appears between the ages of 10 and 15.
 Those who are sedentary and overweight are more likely to develop scoliosis.